SvenMb/gbrein_tnylpo/README.md

 target Intel's 8086, Motorola's 68000, and Zilog's Z8000 processors,
 respectively. (cf. Wikipedia, s.v.
 [CP/M](http://en.wikipedia.org/wiki/CP/M))
 ## What makes this program special?
-I'm not the right person to tell, since I didn't do much research into other CP/M emulators, so I cannot tell you what makes `tnylpo` stand out from the crowd (and there is quite a crowd of CP/M emulators, see e. g. the [emulators page on Thomas Scherrer's Z80 pages](http://www.z80.info/z80emu.htm)).
+I didn't do much research into other CP/M emulators, so I cannot tell you what makes `tnylpo` stand out from the crowd (and there is quite a crowd of CP/M emulators, see e. g. the [emulators page on Thomas Scherrer's Z80 pages](http://www.z80.info/z80emu.htm)).

-I wrote `tnylpo` for my own use, and I primarily wanted to run CP/M compilers and assemblers on more recent machines.
-Since this is my preferred working environment, I wanted my emulator to integrate CP/M software as tightly as possible into the Unix command line.
+I wrote `tnylpo` for my own use, and I primarily need to run CP/M compilers and assemblers on more recent machines.
+I designed my emulator to integrate CP/M software as tightly as possible into the Unix command line, since this is my preferred working environment.

 Consequently, if you are in search of the authentic look-and-feel of CP/M back in its heyday, `tnylpo` is probably not what you are looking for.
 If on the other hand you want to play with old CP/M source